-- Scholarships and grants.
-Look into scholarships and grants that the government, corporations or private organizations set aside for various types of qualifications (war vet, single parent, cultural member, etc.).
+1. Scholarships and grants.
+Look into scholarships and grants that the government, corporations, or private organizations set aside for various types of qualifications (war vet, single parent, cultural member, etc.).

-- Grad assistant positions.
-Many universities receive a certain amount from the government for each grad student they accept.
-As such, they will often waive the tuition fee and sometimes offer living expenses via a part-time grad assistant position.
+2. Grad assistant positions.
+Many universities receive a certain amount from the government for each grad student they accept, and as such, they will often waive the tuition fee and sometimes offer living expenses via a part-time grad assistant position.

-- Research grants/positions.
-In a similar vein, your thesis advisor might have research grant funds coming and might offer that to you in return for your participation as a research assistant.
-(Note that this might force you into research work that does not interest you, but when you choose a thesis advisor, you often do so because of their previous research topics or academic interests.)
+3. Research grants/positions.
+In a similar vein, your thesis adviser might have research grant funds coming and might offer that to you in return for your participation as a research assistant.
+(Note that this might force you into research work that does not interest you, but when you choose a thesis adviser, you often do so because of their previous research topics or academic interests.)

-- Employer salary advance.
-Companies that cannot afford to foot the bill might offer an interest-free advance on salary, with certain conditions in place.
+5. Employer salary advance.
+Companies that cannot afford to foot the bill might offer an interest-free advance on salary with certain conditions in place.

-- Insurance scholarships.
-Some insurance companies offer a policy that can only be applied towards college/university tuition.
+7. Insurance scholarships.
+Some insurance companies offer a policy that can only be applied toward college/university tuition.
 Unfortunately, you or your parents need to have the foresight to sign up years before you need it.
 The drawback is that there are often multiple conditions to meet, and if you don't, you could lose the payout.

-- Credit cards.
-Zero percent APR credit cards are still being offered by financial institutions.
-If you're careful and clever, it is possible to juggle the balance from one card to another, when their offer periods run out.
+8. Credit cards.
+Credit cards with 0% APR are still being offered by financial institutions.
+If you're careful and clever, it is possible to juggle the balance from one card to another when their offer periods run out.
 However, this is a dangerous and potentially stressful approach.
-Credit card debt is already fairly high, on average.
+Credit card debt is already fairly high on average.
 If you get tempted to spend the money on other purchases and/or miss payments, the financial repercussions can be huge.

-- Personal line of credit.
+9. Personal line of credit.
 While getting a 0% APR credit card does require good credit, having really good credit can get you a personal line of credit from your bank at reasonable interest rates.
-Lines of credit rarely have time limits on them, unlike 0% APR credit cards.
+Unlike 0% APR credit cards, lines of credit rarely have time limits on them.

-- Savings from work.
-Considering all the reasons not to go to grad school, you might consider spending a few years working after getting an undergraduate degree and entering a grad program.
-You can put the savings into safer investments such as a CD (Certificate of Deposit) or an online savings account.
+10. Savings from work.
+Considering all the reasons not to go to grad school, you might think about spending a few years working after getting an undergraduate degree and entering a grad program.
+You can put the savings into safer investments, such as a CD (Certificate of Deposit) or an online savings account.
 (What's more, having some work experience on your resume when you do complete your grad degree makes you more marketable than the person who jumped right into a grad program after college.)

 What About Web-Based Graduate Programs?